| || |

 Scarcity is an outcome of previous decisions and behaviours, not a natural condition, so we need to look to the historical cumulation and to ways in which time and social interaction exert a pressure in determining what is scarse and for whom.

 Humans have a body.
 A physical and biological entity, which was born, raised but finally dies, inesorably.
 This has completely escaped neoclassical economics, in which people (reduced to consumers) pop up in the system as adult, with a given set of preferences, never worried by death.
 Body gives a number of constraints (e.g. in terms of speed of movement) and opportunities (e.g. of interaction).
 It can fall ill (temporarily or permanently), with health being an important component of well-being (especially felt when missing and too often overlooked when present).
 Impairment of cognitive and emotional capabilities is possible, their limitations always present.
-Body can be trained - and even more the brain, with a width of interconnected effects between people interaction since the earliest ages (and even before birth), exploratory activities and neuro-chemical reactions.
+Body can be trained - and even more the brain, with a width of interconnected effects between people interaction since the earliest ages (and even before), exploratory activities and neuro-chemical reactions.
 Within body, a heart always beat (until death and with possible, risky, suspensions), bloody circulates, organs activate and react.
 All this to say that ignoring body leads a skewed view of human beings.
 Not only in their individuality (where worries for health are different than desires for goods and services) but also in connection with the other bodies of people, animal and ecosystems.
 Death is not only something with which everybody need to cope (possibly with different preferences about the timing and the way) but that involve humankind as a whole, when risking environmental catastrophes or nuclear destruction.
 Neoclassical consumers are busy in shopping, real person live within their body and feel the related fears and hopes.
 It's not by chance that in neoclassical approaches climate change has been reduced as a loss to GDP (easily compensated with some growth by other factors), whereas it poses an existential threat to humans and non-human lives, both individually and collectively.

 Humans are immersed in the psychical life, both during the day and in sleeping.
 They feel emotions and attachment (to people and things), pay attention (or not) to events (both real and imaginary, interpreted often in an idyosincratic way).
 They care about others and care about being cared about.
 They have (not always by choice) people surrounding them nearby, whose variable "distance" is key for their well-being (too near, too far, in right moment, in the wrong one).
 Mother, father, brotherhood, friends.
 Their desires are orders, sometimes.
 Pleasing them and appealing them to give us something (material or immaterial) is a relevant aspect of being human in a small group.
 This small group opens up to neighbours, strangers, people with whom we share or not psychical, economic and social traits (visible or invisible).
-What's important is that individual preferences are shaped, by assimilation or by reaction, in a social and psychical process in which large variations occur over time.
+What's important is that individual preferences and mindset are shaped, by assimilation or by reaction, in a social and psychical process in which large variations occur over time.
 The logical consistency so dear to neoclassical economics prevents an adaptation to the nearest, which often occurs in an implicit negotiation and oscillation of what is possible and what not (e.g. because it make them angry).
-The sharp distinction between what technically possible (and within the consumer's budget line) and what is not - so typical of the neoclassical setting for decisions - is blurred for real humans who knows that certain decisions might be forced for a while but may also provoke a reduction of goodwill for further steps.
+The sharp distinction between what technically possible (and within the consumer's budget line) and what is not - so typical of the neoclassical setting for decisions - is blurred for real humans who knows that certain decisions are difficult and might be forced for a while but may also provoke a reduction of goodwill for further steps.
 Parents pay for what the child wants butmay well say no, or change the object of the purchase.
 This exercise, which forges the perception of the child, will continue in different ways throughout life in the negotiations in the family where choices (including consumption, work, location) are partly subject to group decision as well as at work (with colleagues, bosses, etc.), in politics, etc.